TurakhiaLab/metaWEPP/README.md

 ### How to build a custom Kraken Database:

 **Step 1:** Install the taxonomy.
 This is necessary for building Kraken databases.
-**Step 1:** Install the taxonomy.
-This is necessary for building Kraken databases.
 ```
 kraken2-build --download-taxonomy --db $DBNAME